 DP: In our world, they hold hands.
 Design is the language through which social innovation is communicated.
 It's a crucial factor in getting hearts and minds excited about ideas.

 JVZ: More than ever before, the general public understands that smart design makes for better products.
 The line between design and social innovation is increasingly blurred as more designers become social entrepreneurs and fantastic products like Kickstarter, Airbnb, and Etsy are proof that designers can lead great ventures.

 How did The New School enable you to become social entrepreneurs?

-JVZ: We graduated from the Illustration department while it was led by Barbara Nessim, who believed that students need a variety of experiences in old and new mediums.
+JVZ: We graduated from the Illustration department while it was led by Barbara Nessim, who believed that students need a variety of experiences in old and new media.
 While the curriculum included painting, drawing, design, typography, and printmaking, we were not aware of social entrepreneurship in or beyond the protected walls of The New School.
 While it was not taught or talked about in our classrooms, the multicultural diversity of students, teachers, and professionals had an inspiring effect on us.
-We were empowered with our skills and encouraged by our instructors to purse what we love.
+We were empowered with our skills and encouraged by our instructors to pursue what we love.
 Our passion grew into a design company.